ThomasFranque/Modularia/README.md

 If a core has all limbs of its type, it will be considered an elite and add the respective type special composed behaviour.

-The Layer 2 Selector chances will be determined by taking into account the core type and limbs, the core having an weight of 0.8 while limbs have 0.2 (Do not mix weights with influences.
+The Layer 2 Selector weights will be determined by taking into account the core type and limbs, the core having an weight of 0.8 while limbs have 0.2 (Do not mix weights with influences.
 Influences were supposed to be the stats influence on the core, having nothing to do with the tree).

-### References
+### Behaviour Tree References

 [Behaviour trees for AI - Chris Simpson](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php)